 Whether you need something small to replace a broken part on your Full-Size Polaris Ranger 1000 or a larger replacement part for your Ranger 900, at Everything Polaris Ranger, we’re here to help.
 One of the more commonly replaced parts -- and one that is often misunderstood -- is the Polaris Ranger air filter.
 Like other aftermarket accessories for the Ranger, air filters come in a variety of options.
 Foam side by side air filters like those by K&N used to be cutting edge, so long as you use quality oil.
 But nowadays, with new motors sensors that can get oil on them and affect how they run, most serious UTV riders and mechanics who know their stuff go with paper air filters.
-Sure you can get a K&N or similar filter for 53 bucks and save money in the short term by washing it off as it gets dirty, but if you factor in the $3200 you’ll have to pay a month later for a motor rebuild, the apparent “savings” are quite detrimental.
+Sure, you can get a K&N or similar filter for 53 bucks and save money in the short term by washing it off as it gets dirty, but if you factor in the $3200 you’ll have to pay a month later for a motor rebuild, the apparent “savings” are quite detrimental.
 While most of these side by side horror stories are likely due to people dropping these filters in dry -- without oiling them down with tacky oil -- you can test this for yourself if you don’t believe us.
 Smear some grease in your intake tube and take your Full-Size Ranger out for a couple of rides.
 Check your filter once you get back and we guarantee it will be gritty.
 Don’t get us wrong, K&N and similar Polaris Ranger foam and wire air filters are great for pavement and asphalt riding, but they will feed your Ranger motor dirt.
-Be it an OEM air filter or even a WIX air filter from your local O’Rilies, if you ride on dirt, paper air filters are still the best thing out there at present.
+Be it an air filter similar to the stock air filter or a WIX air filter from your local O’Riley’s, if you ride on dirt, paper air filters are still the best thing out there at present.

 Although not as frequently swapped out as air filters, Polaris Ranger Full-Size headlights are parts that need to be replaced more frequently than most.
 Most H13 headlights will fit a Full-Size Ranger, with the exception of the Lastfit H13 and a few others where the plug doesn’t match the fitment of the headlight bucket.
 Other quality replacement Ranger bulbs include RoyalT HIDs, LEDs, Rock Lights, Stereo, THOR box, and TORQ locker.
 It all just depends on how many lumens you want to pump out of your front end.